ARMmbed/mbed-client/porting-guide.md

 - **`target-<targetname>`** contains the yotta target description of the target you are porting to.
 This is usually your platform name.

-# Step 2: Creating a yotta Compilation Target
+# Step 2: Creating a yotta compilation target

 To compile for a target board, you need a [target description](http://docs.yottabuild.org/tutorial/targets.html) that describes how to compile for the target.

-The `mbed-client` module uses the platform name, which each target defines, to choose which `mbed-client-<platform-name>` module to depend on to provide the platform-specific implementation.
+The `mbed-client` module uses the platform name that each target defines, to choose which `mbed-client-<platform-name>` module to depend on to provide the platform-specific implementation.

 The target description contains:
  * `target.json` - the target description file
  * a [CMake toolchain
    file](http://www.cmake.org/cmake/help/v3.0/manual/cmake-toolchains.7.html)
-   (and any dependencies it needs), that describes how to run the compiler
+   (and any dependencies it needs) that describes how to run the compiler
  * a linker script file

 To select the target description, run `yotta target <targetname>`. yotta needs this to set up the build.